sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    first observation interval.
 This widget is shown only if the warning interval chooser is set to “Yes”.

--  **Response Light** Set the type of response light at the end of each trial.
-"Feedback" will flash a green (correct response) or red (incorrect response) light.
-"Neutral" will flash a white light.
+-  **Response Light** Set the kind of feedback to give to participants at the end of each trial.
+"Feedback" will give feedback (e.g. flash a green, for a correct response, or red, for an incorrect response light.
+"Neutral" will acknowledge that a responses has been given, but will not give feedback as to whether the response was correct (e.g. flash a white light).
+"None" will not give any feedback or acknowledgment that a response has been given. (e.g. no light will be flashed, there will nonetheless be a silent interval equal to the response light duration, see below).

-   "None" will not flash any light (there will nonetheless be a silent interval equal to the response light duration, see below).
+-  **Response Light Type** Determines the mode in which feedback or acknoledgment of listener responses is given.
+If "Light", a colored light will be flashed (e.g. a green light to indicate a correct response, and a red light to indicate an incorrect response).
+If "Text", a string will be presented (e.g. "Correct!" for a correct response, and "Incorrect!" for an incorrect response.
+If "Smiley", a smiley will be painted in the response light box.
+Combinations of these three basic feedback presentation modes are also possible.

 -  **Response Light Duration (ms)** Set the duration of the response light.